toggledbits/VirtualSensor/README.md

 sensor types for them to be available in Virtual Sensor.
 This is because openLuup does not include Vera's full suite of default, known device type definitions.
 It is a simple matter to copy the device file and service file(s) from your Vera's `/etc/cmh-lu` directory to your openLuup installation directory.
+If you are using the VeraBridge, you can invoke the `GetVeraFiles` action on the bridge device.

 Binary virtual sensors can either copy the value of the source device directly (the default behavior), or match the value to a specified string.
 When matching,